Bransby

 Bransby is a hamlet in the West Lindsey district of Lincolnshire, England.
 It is situated approximately 7 mi north-west from the city and county town of Lincoln, 9 mi south-east from Gainsborough, and 0.5 mi from both the A1500 Roman road to the north, and the B1241 to the west.

+Bransby is a single-street village bounded by cottages and farms.

 The River Till flows past the village 400 yd to the east.

+History

+Bransby is documented in the Doomsday Book of 1086 as "Branzbi".
+Archaeological evidence suggests there may have been a green or common in the past, as well as medieval earthworks, possibly a pond.

+Amenities

+Bransby is home to Bransby Horses Rescue and Welfare, one of the UK's largest equine welfare sanctuaries.
+The charity was founded by Peter Hunt in 1968.